-Give away your pennies, and you get more pennies that can start small miracles, which lead to bigger ones.
+Give away your pennies, and you get more coins that can start small miracles, which lead to bigger ones.

 PITCH